gayan01-wq/Yield-Equilibrium-App/Lighthouse-CPOR-Notice.md

-Documents the alignment and integration of the Cost Per Occupied Room (CPOR) metrics—originally detailed in the Yield Equilibrium Protocol (YEP) architecture by external hospitality market intelligence platforms, specifically Lighthouse (formerly OTA Insight).
+Documents the alignment and integration of the Cost Per Occupied Room (CPOR) metrics originally detailed in the Yield Equilibrium Protocol (YEP) architecture by external hospitality market intelligence platforms, specifically Lighthouse (formerly OTA Insight).

 - Establishes a formal timeline and reference log for protocol-derived metrics.
 - Notes how YEP baseline cost floors and minimum margin boundaries are mapped across distribution intelligence systems.